What Is the Cloud Native Computing Foundation?

 Ok, so the CNCF started out as a home for Kubernetes.
 But, as years went by, this became much more.
 First of all, the CNCF now has many more projects under its umbrella.
 Here are some of the most popular ones:

-• Helm, which is a sort of package manager for Kubernetes.
+- Helm is a package manager for Kubernetes.

-• Prometheus helps in monitoring and alerting toolkits originally developed at SoundCloud.
+- Prometheus is a monitoring toolkit originally developed at SoundCloud.
 It is designed for monitoring highly dynamic containerized environments and provides a time-series database, a query language, an alerting mechanism, and various visualization tools.
 It can be used to monitor various metrics such as CPU usage, memory usage, disk usage, network traffic, and more.

 We can kind of see how the additional projects landing under the CNCF were things that played well with Kubernetes.
 Things that added new functionality on top of it.
 But this is not a rule.
 Nowadays, we can see a lot of projects under the CNCF that aren't necessarily for Kubernetes, but rather, they work well with cloud infrastructure.
-Otherwise said, projects that are "cloud-native," and we'll see later on what that means.
+Otherwise said, projects that are "cloud-native," and we'll see what that means later on.

 CNCF Responsibilities